 - Use of disease-resistant varieties, i.e. Hybrids Ganga Safed-2, DHM 103, show significantly less disease incidence than other hybrids.

 Causal organism: Cephalosporium maydis, Caphalosporium acremonium

 - The disease kills the plant prematurely after flowering.
-Infected plants do not show symptoms until they reach to tasseling.
+Infected plants do not show symptoms until they reach tasseling.

 - Wilting generally starts from the top leaves, Leaves become dull green, eventually lose colour and become dry.

-- In advance stages the stalk loses its healthy green colour, lower portions become dry, shrunken with or without wrinklings, hardens and turn purple to dark brown which is more prominent on lower internodes.
+- In advanced stages the stalk loses its healthy green colour, lower portions become dry, shrunken with or without wrinklings, hardens and turn purple to dark brown which is more prominent on lower internodes.

 - When split open diseased stalks, show brown vascular bundles starting in the underground portion of the roots.

 - Diseased plants produce only ears with undeveloped shrunken kernels.

 - In severe cases affected plants remain abortive causing 100 per cent loss.

 - Cephalosporium maydis is primarily soil-borne and may infect young maize plants more readily than other plants through roots or mesocotyl.
 In the case of C. acremonium, only vascular bundles get blackened.